rtmigo/vtcff_py/README.md

 **🚧 This project is a draft and is not intended to be used by anyone.**

 `vtcff` is a library for transcoding between video formats with an emphasis on maintaining quality and color depth in video production pipelines.
+In studio tasks, video seconds take up gigabytes and quality compromises are least desirable.

-It generates arguments for `ffmpeg` – the least intuitive video tool ever created.
+`vtcff` generates arguments for `ffmpeg` – the least intuitive video tool ever created.

 # Install